Krasko25/Obsidian-Sync/Archive/Tdiary.md

 - I gave calls to my grannies and my father;

 I had a low point in the middle of the day.
 I started watching shorts and spend quite a lot of time doing it.
 I also was not able to start working again because of the stress, caused by self-blaming.
 I'm saying it for the Nth time, but I need to be more conscious.
 Maybe I should make some rule for that, for example, I would need to take 3 breaths before opening any app or web site (or, maybe, before consuming any entertainment content).
 I can do that as my version of DRWN challenge, that Robert have offered earlier.

+==February 12th, 2024==
+On February 2nd in a new set of rules for myself I stated a set of leisure periods for myself.
+For some reason there was no single day, when I have run out of these sets.
+I always end the day with a bunch of rest periods that I didn't use.
+It is a bit frustrating for me when I have to choose between going to sleep on time and using a deserved leisure time.
+I'm not sure if I should short the number of these sets, because I still think that in theory it is the right amount.